milad-afkhami/style-wiz/README.md

 With the primary command "generate-stylesheets," StyleWiz executes a series of scripts using the robust "child_process" library.
 These scripts utilize the provided JSON config files as input and generate custom stylesheets that align perfectly with your design requirements.

-StyleWiz automates the generation of minified CSS files for multi theme color palettes, Typographies, Spacings, Breakpoints, and ..., ensuring optimal performance and reducing development time.
+StyleWiz automates the generation of minified CSS files for multi theme color palettes, Typographies, Spacings, and ..., ensuring optimal performance and reducing development time.
 It does that by running a cli command that generates minified stylesheets from config files.

 ## Usage